delbaoliveira/delbaoliveira/README.md

 ### Hello, I'm Delba!

-**I'm a Web Developer living in England.**
+I'm a Web Developer living in England.

-- 🦙 I code during the day and work at **Lambda School** at night.
-- 🌱 I'm currently learning Scrum, Data Structures and Algorithms.

 **2021 Goals**
 - 🔭  Join the #LearninPublic movement.
+(Update: Found a blogging buddy - currently on pause)
-- 📦 Complete a Product Management course (Update: Joined Reforge!)
+- 📦  Complete a Product Management course (Update: Joined Reforge - currently on pause)
+- ⚙️  Get certified as ScrumMaster (Update: Attending ScrumAlliance course in May 2021)
-- 🏗️ Build an app (Update: Currently designing the prototypes)
+- 🏗️  Build an app (Update: Mapped out features and MVP - currently on pause)
 - 👩🏻‍💻  Get a job as a developer.
+(Update: Working on my portfolio & refreshing my knowledge)

 **Let's connect**: [Twitter](https://twitter.com/delba_oliveira) • [Linkedin](https://www.linkedin.com/in/delbaoliveira/) • [Portfolio](https://delbaoliveira.com/) • Blog